+I hope all of you are doing well.
 Thanks for stopping by and reading my blog.
-Please be kind, take care of yourselves and each other – and if you can, get out and make some photos!
+Stay positive, be kind, take care of yourselves and each other.
+And if you can, make some photos!